-- How to play Live Photos on iPhone
+- How to transfer Live Photos from iPhone to PC

-- How to post Live Photos on Instagram from iPhone
+- How to do Live Photos on iPhone 6

 If you no longer wish to take Live Photos, there are 2 ways to turn off Live Photos on iPhone.

-Disable animation on the existing Live Photo If you already have made a Live Photo, but no longer wish it to be animated, just click on the Edit when you view the Live Photo in the Camera Roll and disable the Live icon at the top.
-Don’t forget to apply changes by clicking “Done” in the lower right corner.
+Disable animation on the existing Live Photo: If you already have a Live Photo, but no longer wish it to be animated, just click on Edit and press the Live icon at the top: it will disable the feature.
+Don’t forget to apply changes by clicking “Done” in the lower-right corner.

-In 2017 Live Photos got all the attention they deserved – iOS 11 offered a new set of tools that allows you to make your Live Photos stand out even more.
+In 2017, iPhone Live Photos got all the attention they deserved – iOS 11 offered a new set of tools that allows you to make your Live Photos stand out even more.

 - Delete sound